Features of hadronic and deconfined matter from AGS to LHC energies: Bjorken energy density as a function of

 \section{Bjorken energy density as a function of $\langle dN/dy \rangle/S_{\perp}$}

-The Bjorken energy density times the interaction time ($\epsilon_{Bj}\cdot\tau$), i.e. $\langle dE_T/dy\rangle/S_{\perp}$, as a function of $\langle dN/dy \rangle/S_{\perp}$ for the most central A-A collisions considered in the previous sections is presented in Fig.~\ref{fig-10}.
+The Bjorken energy density times the interaction time ($\epsilon_{Bj}\cdot\tau$), i.e. $\langle dE_T/dy\rangle/S_{\perp}$, as a function of $\langle dN/dy \rangle/S_{\perp}$ for the most central A-A collisions considered in the previous sections is presented in Fig.~\ref{fig-11}.
 The upper and bottom plots were obtained in case I and II as discussed in Chapters II and III.

 The $\epsilon_{Bj}\cdot\tau$ from AGS, SPS and RHIC energies has a linear dependence on the particle multiplicity per unit rapidity and unit transverse overlap area $\langle dN/dy \rangle/S_{\perp}$.
 The extrapolation to the $\langle dN/dy \rangle/S_{\perp}$ values corresponding to the LHC energies falls below the experimental results.
-In Fig.~\ref{fig-11} are represented the $\epsilon_{Bj}\cdot\tau$ values for different centralities and collision energies.
+In Fig.~\ref{fig-12} are represented the $\epsilon_{Bj}\cdot\tau$ values for different centralities and collision energies.
 The upper and bottom plots were obtained for case I and II as explained in Sections II and III.

 For each collision energy $\epsilon_{Bj}\cdot\tau$ shows a linear dependence on $\langle dN/dy \rangle/S_{\perp}$.
-The values of the slope of this dependence, related to the temperature of the system, resulting from a linear fit of this correlation for each system and energy, as a function of collision energy are presented in Fig.~\ref{fig-12}.
+The values of the slope of this dependence, related to the temperature of the system, resulting from a linear fit of this correlation for each system and energy, as a function of collision energy are presented in Fig.~\ref{fig-13}.

 The slope values increase from AGS to the highest RHIC energy.
 The values for LHC energies are larger and not in-line with what should be expected from a simple extrapolation of the trend observed at lower collision energies, thus suggesting a saturation or an inflection point within the energy gap between RHIC and LHC energies.
 Following the considerations presented in Section II, the physics behind the increasing trend at LHC energies could be related to the large increase of the gluon density, therefore increasing the percolation probability, the ropes decay being at the origin of increased average transverse momentum.